menonajayki/Light-up-HUF/README.md

 # Description

-This project aims to redesign the access experience for users for door through a simple light feedback.
+This project aims to redesign the access experience for car users through a simple light feedback.